ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/network-aware-type-system.md

 };
 ```

 Here, the type `Person` is an open record type defined with an `inclusive-record-type-descriptor` by using the `"{"` and `"}"` delimiters.
-This is the default behavior when defining record types in Ballerina.
-An open record is not limited to the fields that are declared in the record type, so we can set additional fields that are not explicitly mentioned in the type definition.
+An open record is not limited to the fields that are declared in the record type, so we can set additional fields that are not explicitly mentioned in the type descriptor.

 The earlier `DoorState` record type was defined explicitly as a closed record type with an exclusive-record-type-descriptor by using the `"{|"` and `"|}"` delimiters.
 Therefore, we were able to list out all the possible shapes in the `DoorState` type.
 If this type was defined as an open record, we would have an infinite number of shapes since `DoorState` values can have any arbitrary field set in the code.